About the book

 - Landscape history

 - Finding orchids and other wildflowers

 - 17 detailed routes with observation tips and 22 site descriptions

 Lesbos is above all famous for its bird migration.
 As the island lies right beneath one of the prime migration routes, wave after wave of migratory birds visit the island in spring and autumn to spend a few hours or days there before continuing their migrations.
 Strategically located hedgerows and scrublands on headlands are full of small songbirds that breed either in the eastern Mediterranean, eastern Europe or the boreal and arctic regions.
 Along the small rivers and coastal marshes, waders, terns, spoonbills, egrets, herons, bitterns, ibises and flamingos are common.

 Villages and olive groves in the north and east

 Lesbos has two very different landscapes.
 The west is dry and covered in low scrub, while the east is green and wooded.

-The eastern part of Lesbos offers splendid walking.
-The Arcadian landscape with age-old olive groves and chestnut forests that surround pretty villages where the pace of life has slowed down.
-Over old cobble-stone roads cobbled paths, called Kaldirimi, you can walk from village to village.
+The eastern part of Lesbos offers splendid walking in an Arcadian landscape with age-old olive groves and chestnut forests that surround pretty villages where the pace of life has slowed down.
+You can walk from village to village over old cobble-stone roads, called Kaldirimi.
 In spring, the olive groves and forests are a veritable flower show, with thousands of orchids, wild tulips, fritillaries, lilies and tassel hyacinths.

 The arid west side – birds and petrified trees